 I ALWAYS HAD THE MINDSET, BUT LACKED THE CEO CONFIDENCE.

-I was the Founder and former president of the student chapter of the National Association of Hispanic Journalists at my university.
-I also founded a student-run, digital outlet for students of color at my university as part of my legacy for students to tell stories for communities of color in America.
+I'm the Founder and former president of the student chapter of the National Association of Hispanic Journalists (NAHJ) at my university.
+I also founded a student-run, digital social media outlet for people of color at Annenberg to leave a legacy behind for students to tell stories for communities of color in America.

-My career has taken me across several media landscapes (on-camera, behind-the-scenes, and digital) ranging in entertainment to international news.
-I have interviewed several celebrities on the red carpet of Hollywood, community members in the state of Virginia and produced a short documentary in Greece focusing on the intersectionality of the LGTBQI and Greek Orthodox Church.
-I’ve even reported on the Haitian migration crisis at the U.S.-Mexico border in 2016.
+My professional career has taken me across several media landscapes (on-camera, behind-the-scenes, and digital) ranging from entertainment to international news.
+I have interviewed several celebrities on Hollywood's red carpet, community members in the state of Virginia and produced a short documentary in Greece focusing on the intersectionality of the LGTBQI and Greek Orthodox Church.

 However, something was missing.
 This feeling was becoming unshakable as I moved on from my college life.
 I asked myself, “Where am I going?
 Why am I not happy?”

 GROWING PAINS DEMAND TO BE FELT AND IT HAPPENS WHERE IT ALL BEGAN - HOME.

 I eventually landed back in my home city of Miami because it felt like the “safe choice.”
 I worked with South Florida media startups in the podcasting and film industry and then landed the dream job in working with a public news figure with over 2 million followers across social media.
 I considered this position to be the “dream job” that would define my journalistic career.

 I would soon come to find out that the reality did not match the dream.